Searching for Signals of Transcendence

 Where the Beyond is Hidden in Plain Sight

 Sociologist of religion Peter Berger (1970) has proposed an ‘inductive’ approach to belief in a transcendent reality.
-Unlike the ‘deductive’ theological approach, which starts with unprovable assumptions about God (e.g., those attributed to divine revelation) to next descend to an interpretation of human existence, Berger takes its departure from phenomena that are constitutive of humankind’s essential nature, and that although part of its everyday reality yet seem to point beyond it.
-This approach therefore is ‘inductive’ in the sense that it moves from ordinary human experience to the affirmation of a supernatural order of reality.
+Unlike the ‘deductive’ theological approach, which starts with unprovable assumptions about God (e.g., those attributed to divine revelation) to next descend to an interpretation of human existence, Berger takes its departure from phenomena that are constitutive of humankind’s essential nature, which although part of its everyday reality yet seem to point beyond it.
+This approach therefore is ‘inductive’ in the sense that it moves from ordinary human experience to the affirmation of a supernatural order of existence.

 To illustrate: one fundamental human trait, according to Berger, is the propensity for order, as manifested in any functioning society.
 This propensity is in turn based upon a fundamental trust that reality itself in the broadest sense is ‘in order’, ‘all right’, ‘as it should be’.
 Perhaps the most fundamental of all ‘ordering gestures’ is the one by which a mother reassures her child who wakes up in the middle of the night, shrouded in darkness, besieged by imaginary fears.
 Out of this primeval chaos the child calls out for his mother.
 To whom he, however unconsciously, grants the power to restore the world to its orderly, benign form.
 ‘Everything is all right, everything is in order’ says the mother’s presence.

 What are we to make of this gesture?
 If the natural order is all that exists, the mother, albeit out of love, yet is lying to the child.
-For the reality that he is implicitly asked to put his trust in is in fact one which in the end will annihilate both.
+For the reality that he is implicitly asked to trust in is in fact one which in the end will annihilate both.
 The chaos from which the child is temporarily rescued is terminally real.

 On the other hand, the mother is not lying if her reassurance is based upon a broader reality which transcends naked nature and guarantees the order and meaning of the universe at large.
 As Berger writes, ‘the human’s ordering propensity implies a transcendent order, and each ordering gesture is a signal of transcendence.
 The parental role is not based on a loving lie.
 On the contrary it is witness to the ultimate truth of man’s situation in reality’.

 In another illustration of this approach, Berger argues that in joyful play one steps from time into eternity.
-Children at play, so completely intent on their activities, so content and totally at ease in the moment, so oblivious of the world surrounding them, point to a reality beyond time and death, where joy resides.
+Children at play, so completely intent on their activities, so content and totally at ease in the moment, so oblivious of the world surrounding them, point to a dimension beyond time and death, where joy resides.
 Adults too in their more joyful moments however achieved can drink at this fount of timelessness: for joy wills eternity, as Nietsche put it.

-Berger finds other signals of transcendence in his analysis of hope, courage, humor, even in the feeling of being damned.
+Berger finds other signals of transcendence in his analysis of hope, courage, humor; even in the feeling of being damned.

-Needless to say, this approach will not persuade many, since alternative interpretations of these traits of human nature can be provided that place then firmly within the purview of social, historical, cultural, and even evolutionary explanations without a recourse to any form of transcendence.
+Needless to say, this approach will not persuade many, since alternative interpretations of these traits of human nature can be provided that place them firmly within the purview of social, historical, cultural, and even evolutionary explanations without a recourse to any form of transcendence.
 They are far more 'economical', one might say.